Nurou/ot-harjoitustyo/README.md

 The application of common \*software development **concepts** & **methods\*** to a smallish project.

-It's is implemented in Java and features:
+It's implemented in Java and features:

 - [x] Prototyping and Design & UML Modeling
 - [ ] Automated Testing